roedie/pax-flags/README.md

 pax-flags
 =========

-Simple script to set pax flags
+Simple script to maintain PaX flags on binaries and quickly get a system ready for grsec usage.